magdiel85281/portfolio/README.md

         </Directory>

+Then, install the Python packages with:

+`make env`

-Next, restart the Apache2 server with:
+Finally, restart the Apache2 server with:

 `sudo service apache2 restart`